franciscozorrilla/EMBOMicroCom/exercises/exercise_2.md

 https://github.com/franciscozorrilla/EMBOMicroCom/blob/905fb9fc674d2af731fc978079597f6027b15c1a/plot_interactions.R#L1-L23

 The script is hardcoded to read the CDM35 lactose SMETANA results file `CDM35_lcts_detailed.tsv` and plot to a file called `CDM35_lcts.pdf`.

-After generating prediction for each media condition, modify the script to read in and generate plots for each of the above experimental conditions
+After generating prediction for each media condition, modify the script to read in and generate plots for each of the above experimental conditions.

 ## 💎 Discussion questions
 * How does switching carbon source affect the metabolic interactions between yeast and bacteria?